corda/corda-docs/content/en/docs/cenm/1.3/config-identity-manager-parameters.md

   {{< /important >}}

   * **newPKIOnly**:
-  *(Optional - defaults to false)* A boolean that determines whether Certificate Signing Request (CSR) should be rejected for all nodes running an outdated version of Corda that does not support the new PKI (arbitrary length certificate chains).
+  *(Optional - defaults to `false`)* A boolean parameter that determines whether Certificate Signing Request (CSR) should be rejected for all nodes running an outdated version of Corda that does not support the new PKI structure (arbitrary length certificate chains).
 * **“revocation workflow”**:
   * **crlCacheTimeout**:
   The number  of times the Revocation Workflow Processor needs to synchronise Certificate Revocation Requests (CRR) statuses, as well as the duration after the CRL cache in Revocation Web Service is cleared.